Since July 1985, I have worked on a variety of tasks at STScI, including:

 Testing JWST Design Reference Mission observing programs of several types, especially Deep Fields DRM observing programs, with Massimo Stiavelli and others, modifying as needed for testing purposes.

 Since switching to INS (the Instruments Division at STScI) in 2004, I have worked on a variety of instrument-related tasks, including:

-creation and delivery of calibration reference files to CDBS; former lead for CDBS deliveries; former lead ACS partner for automated population of ACS CDBS reference file web pages; creation, testing, and delivery of first post-SM4 ACS/WFC biases and darks, with Max Mutchler
+Creation and delivery of ACS calibration reference files to CDBS; former lead for ACS CDBS deliveries; former lead ACS partner for automated population of ACS CDBS reference file web pages; creation, testing, and delivery of first post-SM4 ACS/WFC biases and darks, with Max Mutchler